anthonywong555/temporal-polyglot-demo/README.md

 ### NodeJS

-To convert the *ai-messages.proto* file into a *json-module.js*, execute the following command:
+To convert the protos file into a json-module.js, execute the following command:

 ```sh
 npm run build
 ```

+Then kick off the Protobufs NodeJS Client.

 ```sh
 npm run workflow-protobufs